To foster communities where everyone has equitable access to healthy, local food.

 - Education & Empowerment: We believe that by sharing the knowledge to grow and prepare wholesome foods, people become empowered to feed their families, improve their health, and strengthen their community.

-- Justice: We are rooted in the belief that equitable access to fresh and nutritious local food leads to a safe and clean environment, meaningful work with livable wages, and fulfills the needs and rights of all people.
+- Justice: We are rooted in the belief that equitable access to fresh and nutritious local food leads to a safe and clean environment, supports meaningful work with livable wages, and fulfills the needs and rights of all people.

 Community Food Initiatives has been growing and sharing the harvest since 1992.
 However, the organization's focus has changed significantly since its original conception, and into the last few years of expansion.
 The original plan of CFI was to be a producer's association of ACEnet.
 However, after a few years, the organization moved away from this direction, and into a new vision to teach the local community how to garden and preserve their bounty, as well as distribute local, healthy food to those in need.